Circulation problems overlap patient groups.

 - Poor nail growth on the toes and decreased hair growth on the legs

 - Erectile dysfunction (especially among men who have diabetes)

-- Leg pain that does not go away when after excersize stops
+- Leg pain that does not go away after excersize stops

 - Sores or wounds on the toes, feet or legs that heal slowly, poorly or not at all

-- Lower temperature in one leg or foot compared to the other leg or to the rest of ytheour body
+- Lower temperature in one leg or foot compared to the other leg or to the rest of your body

 An inexpensive painless test that takes only a few minutes is called Ankle-Brachial Index (ABI).
 It compares the blood pressure in feet to the blood pressure in arms to determine how well blood is flowing.
 Normally, the ankle pressure is at least 90 percent of the arm pressure, but with severe narrowing it may be less than 50 percent.
 This test may be performed in conjunction with a peripheral vascular examination (PVS).
 If an ABI reveals an abnormal ratio between the blood pressure of the ankle and arm, more testing may be required.

 Years ago I found myself in the unanticipated position of medical liaison for an advanced-stage PAD patient—a relative.
 She had developed gangrene in a toe that physicians had been treating for a couple of months.
 A thousand questions swarmed through my mind: How did she develop gangrene without being exposed to cold?
 Why are doctors allowing it to fester?
 What is the immediate course of treatment?
 How come I was brought in at such a late stage of the disease progression?

 The lack of circulation in lower extremities can lead to foot ulcerations.
 This can resemble the more common diabetic foot ulcer.
 We scheduled an appointment to see her neurology specialist and assess neuropathy.
 He scheduled a peripheral angiogram.
 Her toe continued to fester as we waited weeks for the results.